Phone (530) 529-4853 x108

 The Law Library is governed by a Board of Trustees representing the bench, bar and citizens of the county, and establishes all library policies.
 Appointments are made by the Tehama County Superior Court and Board of Supervisors.

-We are located in the basement of the county courthouse, in proximity to both the courts and county public service offices.
+We are located in the Red Bluff branch of the Tehama County Library.
 Reference assistance is available during these hours.
-Members of the State Bar may obtain keys to the library for access after library hours, restricted to courthouse hours.
 We also provide limited reference assistance over the phone and by email.
 We strive to provide the appropriate resources to meet the community’s legal information needs.
 Our goal is to provide the best resources possible, so everyone may have equal access to justice.
 The majority of the library budget is used to ensure that the public has access to California and Federal case and statutory law.
 Staff willingly provides assistance in utilizing the collection both online and in print.